The Ravitch procedure can treat both pectus excavatum and pectus carinatum. With this method, the deformed cartilages are cut away on every side.

 - Cardiac and pneumonic functioning recovery

-Surgical treatment is rarely used in children under 8 years old.
+Surgical treatment is rarely used in children under eight years old.

-It is important to use the time between your appointment for surgery and the procedure itself to improve your overall level of fitness.
+It is essential to use the time between your appointment for surgery and the procedure itself to improve your overall fitness level.

-The surgical procedure consists three main elements of correction:
+The surgical procedure consists of three main elements of correction:

 - Resection (cutting) parts off the rib cartilage

 The surgery begins with a central longitudinal or oblique inframammary cut (better cosmetic results are achieved in women).
 Then, mobilization occurs in pectoral muscles, parallel to the costochondral union and exposures of the rib cartilage.

 Often it is done from the third to the seventh, and sometimes the second rib cartilage is included.
 Any rib cartilage that enters the deformity is resected and partially or completely removed to try to preserve the perichondrium.

 The section towards the sternum appears with special care because of the risk of injury.
 It is essential to preserve rib growth with at least 1-1.5 cm of rib cartilage.